 if you dont want to fork out a few hundred $$ to walk over the top of the harbour bridge, remember it is still pretty cool to walk over the normal way.
 Head over to Milsons Point on the north side for some different views of the city.
 You can get a bus or train back.

 Try Centerpoint tower for some awesome views too!

-Depending on what nightlife you might like you could head out to Darlinghurst for some trendy bars / clubs, otherwise hit up a nice pub in surry hills or newtown to see some cheap live music! over 8 years agoAnswered by whoissteveanyway via Travellr.com
+Depending on what nightlife you might like you could head out to Darlinghurst for some trendy bars / clubs, otherwise hit up a nice pub in surry hills or newtown to see some cheap live music! almost 9 years agoAnswered by whoissteveanyway via Travellr.com